-We welcome applications from researchers simultaneously applying to tenure track jobs (or equivalent) who might complete a one or two year postdoc at GPI before giving their notice early and taking up a faculty position.
+We welcome applications from researchers simultaneously applying to other faculty jobs who might complete a one or two year position at GPI before giving their notice early and taking up a faculty position.
 GPI is located in Trajan House in central Oxford, a building shared with the Future of Humanity Institute, which is also part of the Faculty of Philosophy, and the Centre for Effective Altruism.
 We particularly encourage applications from women, black and ethnic minority candidates, as these groups are underrepresented in philosophy in general and at GPI in particular.